-Annie Kuster was born and raised in Concord, New Hampshire to a family that taught her the values of kindness and empathy.
+Annie Kuster was born and raised in Concord, New Hampshire.
 First elected to Congress in 2012, Annie is focused on bringing Granite State voices to Washington.

-Annie graduated from Dartmouth College in 1978 as part of the College’s third class that included women students, and from Georgetown University Law Center in 1984.
-Before her election to Congress, Annie maintained a private adoption practice in which she helped hundreds of New Hampshire families adopt children.
-Annie and her husband Brad, an environmental lawyer, now live in Hopkinton where they raised their two sons, Zach and Travis.
+Annie graduated from Dartmouth College in 1978 as part of the College’s third class which included women, and from Georgetown University Law Center in 1984.
+Annie and her husband Brad live in Hopkinton where they raised their two sons, Zach and Travis.